 Frequent nighttime urination (known as nocturia)

 These symptoms can be caused by a “spastic” bladder that is unable to hold the normal amount of urine, or by a bladder that does not empty properly and retains some urine in it.
 Retaining urine can lead to complications such as repeated infections or kidney damage.

-Left untreated, bladder dysfunction also could cause emotional and personal hygiene problems that can interfere with normal activities of living and socialization.
-It is therefore important to seek appropriate medical evaluation and treatment early, so that the cause of the bladder symptoms can be determined and treated, and complications avoided.
+Left untreated, bladder dysfunction can cause emotional and personal hygiene problems that interfere with normal activities of living and socialization.
+It is important to seek appropriate medical evaluation and treatment early, so that the cause of the bladder symptoms can be determined and treated, and complications avoided.